 Why Did Kilburn Photograph the Chartists?

 Due to a lack of extant documentary evidence we can only speculate upon Kilburn’s motives for taking the Chartist photographs.
 That said, the widely anticipated (and widely feared) showdown between Chartism and the state would seemingly have offered significant commercial and promotional opportunities for a photographer willing to push the boundaries of the relatively new form.
 In this context it’s worth remembering that no other British photographer appears to have undertaken a similar experiment—at least successfully—in the entire Daguerreotype era (c.
 1840–57).
 And, in hindsight, Kilburn likely was well rewarded for his efforts.
 Daguerreotypes are inherently reflective media and were difficult to copy by photographic means in the 1840s.
 This meant that (for practical purposes) each image was unique and photographers couldn’t expect to generate additional income from the sale of copies.43The few photographers using the competing Calotype process commercially in the 1840s were at an advantage in this respect as positive paper prints could be made from the original (paper) negatives.
 On the other hand, the advent in 1842 of Herbert Ingram’s Illustrated London News (and its imitators) provided an avenue for some of the earlier photographers working in England to distribute their work in a new kind of mass media (albeit in relatively low resolution woodcut-engraved form).44The Illustrated London News‘ first commissioned use of photography (published in supplementary form in January 1843) consisted of two large panoramas of London derived from a series of Daguerreotypes taken by Antoine Claudet from the top of the Duke of York Statue Column in Pall Mall.
 See Peter Sealy, ‘After a photograph, before photography (takes command)’, Journal of Architecture, Vol. 21, No. 6, 2016, pp. 931 & 933.
-Thus in 1848 Kilburn almost certainly received two payments for his Chartist images: one from the Illustrated London News and another from Prince Albert.
+Thus in 1848 Kilburn likely received two payments for his Chartist images: one from the Illustrated London News and another from Prince Albert.
 However, it should be remembered that the Kennington Common photographs did not bring Kilburn to Royal notice—as one notable reference source incorrectly claims.45John Hannavy, ed., Encyclopedia of nineteenth-century photography, Vol. I (A-I), New York, 2008, p.
 797. Rather, Kilburn first photographed the Queen and her family in April 1847—almost a year before the Chartist meeting.46Journal entry dated 22 April 1847, Queen Victoria’s Journals (Princess Beatrice’s copies), Vol. 23, p.
 122, Royal Archives, Bodleian Libraries & Proquest digital version.

-During the turbulent 1790s Kilburn’s grandfather William had been vehemently opposed to the democratic radicals of his day.47Christie, ‘A taste for seaweed’, p.
+During the turbulent 1790s Kilburn’s grandfather William had been very much opposed to the democratic radicals of his day.47Christie, ‘A taste for seaweed’, p.
 303. Unfortunately, we don’t know what the photographer thought of the Chartists in 1848.
 David Wooters suggests that William junior likely was interested in politics given the Chartist photographs and his subsequent portraits of politicians also published in the Illustrated London News.48Wooters, ‘Daguerreotype portraits by William E. Kilburn’.
 However, I’ve not come across any explicit evidence of William Kilburn’s politics during the Chartist era.
 That said, we do have one indicator for his later life.
 As mentioned earlier, William retired to the Isle of Wight and a poll book which survives for the June 1870 by-election there shows that he voted for the successful Conservative candidate, Alexander Baillie Cochrane (as did his younger brother Frederick, who also lived on the Isle of Wight).49Election committee for George Moffatt, Poll book at the election of a knight of the shire for the County of the Isle of Wight (10 June 1870), Southampton, 1870.
 Of course, poll books reflect the fact that voting was then still conducted in public: the secret ballot (a key Chartist demand) largely was implemented in Britain in 1872.

 Even before his connection to the Royal family and apparent conservatism in later years is taken into account, in terms of his class, his family’s business connections and his age (29) William Kilburn would have been a very likely candidate to have enrolled as a special constable during the April 1848 crisis.50See generally Swift, ‘Policing Chartism, 1839–48’.
 Tens of thousands of his peers did so in London at this time; regrettably, there doesn’t seem to be any way of exploring this possibility either due to a lack of extant pertinent documentary evidence.
 Whether he enrolled as a special constable or not, it’s likely that Kilburn required police cooperation to photograph the Chartists.
 In short, he needed to get above the crowd to do so effectively.
 Interestingly, the Horns Tavern was closed and requisitioned for public order administration purposes on 10 April: according to the Times it was ‘occupied and exclusively engaged … by the police authorities, military officers, and others interested in the proceedings of the day’.51Times, 11 April 1848, p.
 5. See also London Standard, 10 April 1848, 11 April 1848; Lloyd’s Weekly London Newspaper, 16 April 1848, p.
 9; John Saville, 1848: The British state and the Chartist movement, Cambridge, 1990, p.
-118. Once again, however, we face the basic problem that no documentary evidence appears to survive in relation to exactly where the photos were captured—or linking Kilburn to either the metropolitan police or the large voluntary force raised to meet the Chartist challenge.
+118. Once again, however, we face the basic problem that no documentary evidence appears to survive in relation to exactly where the photos were captured—or linking Kilburn to the metropolitan police or the large voluntary force raised to meet the Chartist challenge.

-Similarly, it’s not clear whether Prince Albert was aware of Kilburn’s intentions to record the Chartist meeting; in any event, a few days beforehand the Royal family were removed to the Isle of Wight as part of the government’s defensive measures.52Times, 6 April 1848, p.
+Similarly, it’s not clear whether Prince Albert knew of Kilburn’s intentions to record the Chartist meeting; in any event, a few days beforehand the Royal family were removed to the Isle of Wight as part of the government’s defensive measures.52Times, 6 April 1848, p.
 5; 10 April 1848, p.
 3; Saville, 1848, p.
 105. While the lack of additional evidence relating to Kilburn’s Chartist photographs is a little frustrating, the likelihood that he required police cooperation to execute the Kennington Common photographs raises another possible rationale—political surveillance.
 Jo Briggs briefly discusses this question, noting John Ragg’s observation that during the nineteenth century photography increasingly was used for surveillance purposes.53Briggs, ‘All that is solid melts into air’, pp. 45–46.
 The state certainly viewed Chartism as a serious threat to political and social stability in 1848 and, from the beginnings of the movement in the late 1830s, it had been subject to covert surveillance by spies and informants as well as overt legal suppression.
 This same surveillance network easily foiled the revolutionary ‘Orange Tree Conspiracy’ hatched by a group of militant London Chartists (possibly under the influence of agents provocateurs) in the summer of 1848.54See John Belchem, ‘The Spy System in 1848: Chartists and Informers—An Australian Connection’, Labour History, No. 39, 1980, pp. 15–18.

 On the whole, however, it’s unlikely that the Chartist photographs were taken with surveillance in mind (at least at the individual level).
 As Briggs suggests, photographic technology simply was not up to this task so early in its development.55Briggs, ‘All that is solid melts into air’, pp. 45–46.
 While Kilburn did manage to capture the Chartists without excessive motion blur, very few people in either photograph would seem recognisable.
 Had early rain not cleared into bright midday sun it’s likely that motion blur would have been markedly increased due to the probable need for longer exposures.
 Kilburn’s photographs may well have been intended as a record of historic events, but the two new technologies successfully deployed by the British state for security purposes in the Chartist era were the burgeoning railway network and the electric telegraph.
 Railways enabled military forces to be posted to ‘troubled’ districts much more rapidly than before while the recently established private telegraph network was commandeered by the state during the political crisis of early April 1848.56See F.C.
 Mather, ‘The railways, the electric telegraph and public order during the Chartist period, 1837–48’, History, Vol. 38, Issue 132, 1953, pp. 40–53; see also Weisser, April 10, p.
 66 and Saville, 1848, p.
 112. In sum, commercial and promotional opportunities likely spurred William Kilburn to Kennington Common on 10 April 1848.